-At this stage if you have not read our Maxwell's Equations Introduction post; it is worth reading.
-The post is relatively short, and it does given an overview of Maxwell's Equations and puts them into context.
+At this stage, if you have not read our Maxwell's Equations Introduction post; it is worth reading.
+The post is relatively short, but it does give an overview of Maxwell's Equations and puts them into context.

 Gauss's Electric Field Law - Integral Form